illinois-ceesd/summer-reu-2021/2-griddata.md

 Some terminology is in order:  we call a single CPU a _processor_ and refer to it by its _rank_, a unique cardinal number.
 (Typically all activity is coordinated by the rank-zero processor, the _manager rank_.)
 A collection of processors on a single board is a _node_; nodes can have from one to 32 processors on them, depending on the system architecture.
 Sometimes nodes also have a number of _GPUs_ available, as on Lassen or Campus Cluster.
 GPUs are used for specialized calculations since they have strict categories of efficiency and memory operations to and from them are relatively expensive.

 You don't get anything for free in parallel computing:  although some problems can be readily computed without reference to other points, as soon as dependencies along the grid are required it becomes critical to coordinate activity and information.
-If you are interested in learning more about the fundamental benefits and limits of parallel computing, check out CS 240 Parallel Programming or TODO.
+If you are interested in learning more about the fundamental benefits and limits of parallel computing, check out CS 240 “Parallel Programming for Science and Engineering” or CS 484 “Parallel Programming”.

 Given a discretized domain chopped up across many processors, each processor must, at each time step, marshall all values needed for calculations on other processors and share them while listening for the data it needs.
-Such grid elements as are necessary to communicate are commonly called _boundary elements_ TODO.
+Such grid elements as are necessary to communicate are commonly called _boundary elements_.
 When gathering information in order to later send it, it is common to refer to the conceptually adjacent processors as _ghost ranks_.

 One way of producing a mesh is illustrated in this simplified 2D example from `wave-eager-mpi.py`, which produces a unit square mesh centered at the origin: